naooomiya/naooomi.github.io/source/_posts/AWS-Service-IAM101.md

 	- A policy can be attached to either a user , group or role.
 	- When we attach a policy the user, group or the role will then have the permissions defined within that policy.
 	- It's possible for a user, a group and a role to all share the same policy.

+---

+### Summary
+- **IAM is universal**.
+It does not apply to regions at this time.
+- The "root account" is simply the account created when first setup your AWS account.
+It has complete Admin access.
+- New Users have **NO permissions** when first created.
+- New Users are assigned **Access Key ID & Secret Access Keys** when first created.
+- These are not the same as a password, and you cannot use the Access key ID & Secret Access Key to login in to the AWS Management Console.
+- You can use this to access AWS via the **APIs and Command Line**, however.
+- You only get to view Access Key ID & Secret Access Key once.
+If you lose them, you have to regenerate them.
+So, save them  in a secure location.
+- Always setup Multifactor Authentication (MFA) on your root account
+- You can create and customise your own password rotation policies.